dhis2-metadata/IDS_AFI/docs/ids_afi-design.md

 In this stage all the information related to **Laboratory test** and **Pathogen tested** have been kept generic as the testing will be dependent on the implementation context (which pathogens and tests have been selected for AFI activities).
 These need to be customized prior to implementation.

 The *Date of test* has to be provided for each test.
-The purpose of this is to:

-- assign the test event to the right period of time in analytics;
-- help monitoring the delay between reception and result dates.
+The purpose of this is to assign the test event to the right period of time in analytics, and help monitoring the delay between reception and result dates.

 ![Laboratory test result](resources/images/afi_008.png)